project-akri/akri/art/README.md

 ## Typography

-AKRI's wordmark uses a monospaced typeface (Inconsolata) to lend a technical, developer-centric style.
+Akri's wordmark uses a monospaced typeface (Inconsolata) to lend a technical, developer-centric style.
 Ideally complimentary text should follow these attributes - I recommend use of a common, device-friendly default [monospaced typeface](https://en.wikipedia.org/wiki/List_of_monospaced_typefaces) to style headlines to work well with Inconsolata.

 Standard page copy *should not* be written in a monospaced font in this way - this typography style is decorative and not used extensively, or legibility can suffer.
 Standard page copy should use [standard sans-serif typefaces](https://fontsarena.com/blog/operating-systems-default-sans-serif-fonts/) such as Helvetica, Segoe, Arial, etc.